TL;DR

 While Income Protection replaces your salary, Critical Illness Cover (CIC) is designed to handle the significant one-off costs and lifestyle changes that a serious health event can bring.

-What it is: A policy that pays out a tax-free lump sum on the diagnosis of a specified critical illness.
+What it is: A policy that may pay out a potentially tax-efficient lump sum on the diagnosis of a specified critical illness.
 Policies cover a long list of conditions, but the vast majority of claims are for cancer, heart attack, and stroke.

 | Feature | Income Protection (IP) | Critical Illness Cover (CIC) |